Zir0-93/zir0-93.github.io/_posts/2019-02-25_object-oriented-ease-serverless-transformation.md

 ![do-one-thing-well](/images/do_one_thing_well.svg)

 As an example, consider a scenario where a codebase consists of many God Classes.
-Your ability to decouple application into services that focus on a specific domains is severely limited because the basic building blocks of these services (i.e the clasess themselves), are extremely broad and unfocussed.
+Your ability to decouple application into services that focus on a specific domains is severely limited because the basic building blocks of these services (i.e the objects themselves), are extremely broad and unfocussed.
 In such scenarios, you'll have to refactor those large classes into components that have fewer responsibilities before you can compose them into microservice components with the desired level granularity.

 ## Information Hiding